Topics > Water and River Murray > Licences, allocations and markets

 Water licences

-Prescribed areas are managed to ensure water use in that area is sustainable.
-They are managed under water allocation plans and include the issuing of water licences that provide a water access entitlement to the holder of the licence.
+Prescribed water resources are managed to ensure water is sustainable.
+The taking and use of these water resources are managed under rules set out in water allocation plans water allocation plans and include the issuing of water licences that provide a water entitlement to the holder of the licence.

 For holders of ‘unbundled’ water rights, such as those with water access entitlement shares for the River Murray, ownership of shares is also endorsed on the water licence.
 Here, the water licence defines the number of unit shares, consumptive pool to which the shares relate, and class (or type) of entitlement.